pyeventsourcing/eventsourcing/docs/topics/projections.rst

 Process application
 -------------------

+The library has a subclass of ``SimpleApplication`` called ``Process``, which is a "process application".

-A process application is defined here as an event sourced application, that functions as a projection, responding to notifications by calling aggregate methods, and then writing all resulting event and notification log records, along with the tracking record, in a single atomic database transaction.
+A process application, here, is defined as an event sourced application, that also functions as a projection, responding to notifications by calling aggregate methods, and then writing all resulting event and notification log records, along with the tracking record, in a single atomic database transaction.
+Such a process could follow another in a system; one process could follow two other processes; and it could follow itself.

+Such a process can be defined as productive in this sense: consumption with recording determines production.
+Either the tracking record is written or it isn't: if something is wrong with the policy, or with the aggregates' behaviour, or when committing the records, then the process reliably doesn't progress at all until the trouble goes away, after which the process will reliably continue.

+If there is contention on the aggregate state, or if there is a conflict writing the notification log, or something crashes, the tracking record won't be written.
+If the tracking record isn't written, the position doesn't move, and the processing will have to be tried again.
+There might be failures in the infrastructure, and bugs in the aggregates and the policies, which prevent the tracking record from being written, but this process in itself is as reliable as its database transactions.

-Errors in the policy or the aggregates or the infrastructure are not considered to affect the reliability of this process in itself.
-Only if the atomicity of the record writing is somehow broken, can the process be unreliable.
-If an aggregate produces the wrong events, that's a behavioural problem that will be performed reliably by this process.
+In that sense, errors in the process' policy, or in the aggregates, or in the infrastructure, are not considered to affect the reliability of this process in itself.
+Only if the atomicity of the record writing is somehow broken, can the process become unreliable.
+If an aggregate produces the wrong events, that's a behavioural problem, something that will be performed reliably by the process.

-One such application process could follow another.
-An application process could follow two other application processes; it could follow itself.
 Many application processes could be run in a single operating system process, even with a single thread, but they could also be run concurrently on different nodes in a network.
 A set of such processes could be pulsed from